-The church often has people who hang out around the peripheral without engaging in meaningful membership.
+The church often has immature Christians who hang out around the peripheral without engaging in meaningful membership.
 The one who is constantly around the outer edges of the church, but not really engaging into the life of the church is a nominal attendee.
 Such a person may claim to be a Christian, but they place little effort into their attendance, their service, and their worship with the church.
 The nominal attendee will frequently be absent and will place other things above the church life.
 Such a person seems interested in the things of God and the life of the church during seasons, but then they cool off.
 Often the nominal attendee never pursues true membership.
 Josh Harris makes a clear point in his book Stop Dating the Church as he writes:

 The church community is where we learn to love God and others; where we are strengthened and transformed by truth from the Word; where we’re taught to pray, to worship and to serve; where we can be most certain that we’re investing our time and abilities for eternity; where we can grow in our roles as friends, sons and daughters, husbands and wives, fathers and mothers.
 The church is earth’s single best place – God’s specially designed place—to start over, to grow and to change for the glory of God.